fdilke/bewl/README.md

 - Adapter that makes a dots-and-arrows topos look like a stars-and-quivers one
 - Implementation of FiniteSets using new DSL
 - Defined quantifiers in new DSL
-- Implemented the topos of actions for a monoid
 - Construct the initial object 0
 - Coproducts
 - predicates isMonic, isEpic, isIso